 He ended with the South African idea of Ubuntu: “I am because we are” or “I am because of you.”
 “There is no such thing as isolated or independent existence, whether we speak of particles or people.”
 Vic wrote in his book. “…we are expressions of our mutual connectedness to each other…” (page 91)

-When Deborah sent the link right after the Paris attacks, a sense of despair and fear permeated the world.
+When Deborah sent the link right after the Paris terrorist attacks, a sense of despair and fear permeated the world.
 I needed the message and the healing tears.
-I needed to remember Umbunto and interconnectedness as our world slid into fear and aggression.
+I needed to remember Ubuntu and interconnectedness as our world slid into fear and aggression.

 “I am because you are.”